 Textbooks/school materials are provided free of charge by the Area Learning Center.
-Students are responsible for the care of the materials that are issued to him/her.
-A charge will be made by ALC for any loss of books or for wear beyond normal use.
-Students will be required to pay for the replacement for any lost or damaged materials.
+Students are responsible for the care of the materials that are issued to him/her.As per M.S.
+120-101, the school will charge an appropriate replacement fee for textbooks, workbooks, equipment, or library books lost or destroyed by students.